 The English Language and Culture Program (ELCP) provides an academic preparation program in language and culture studies for non-native speakers of English who are applying for full enrollment in Linfield's degree program.
 Students may count up to 29 credits in ELCP toward the 125 required for graduation.
-ELCP also offers special programs: one semester, one year, January and summer term courses in English language and culture.
+ELCP also offers one semester and one year programs in English language and culture.